 Recognizing that everything cannot always be tied back to an online application, consider other key actions to include in campaign measurement.

-For example, online “contact us” inquires could be measured.
+For example, online “contact us” inquiries could be measured.
 In other campaigns, tracking the number of times users got directions to a branch could be a measure.

 The point here is to make sure you’re tracking meaningful actions online and optimizing your campaigns over time to get as many of those actions as possible.

 Final Thoughts about Measuring Online Marketing Performance